traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

 ### Method specifications

 initialize(...)
  - changes `initialized` to true

  - reverts if initialized
  - reverts if arguments are invalid[^specify]
  - succeeds otherwise

 function depositAVAX()
  - increases getUI[user].allocation by msg.value
  - burns appropriate amount of RJoe

  - reverts if user's RJoe balance is insufficient
  - reverts if getUI[user].allocation + msg.value is out of range[^specify]
  - reverts if not in PhaseOne
  - succeeds otherwise

 function withdrawAVAX(amount)
  - decreases getUI[user].allocation by amount
-  - increases user's WAVAX balance by at least (amount - penalty)
+ - increases user's WAVAX balance by at least (amount - penalty)[^specify]
  - decreases LaunchEvent's WAVAX balance by amount

  - reverts if getUI[user].allocation < amount
  - reverts if getUI[user].allocation - amount is out of range[^specify]
  - reverts if not in Phase1 or Phase2
  - succeeds otherwise

 function createPair()
  - updates pair to a new pool
  - transfers all WAVAX to the pool
  - transfers enough launch token to the pool to ensure appropriate price[^specify]
  - transfers total supply of LP tokens to LaunchEvent
  - updates `pair`, `avaxAllocated`, `tokenAllocated`, `lpSupply` appropriately[^specify]
  - no tokens are lost (tokenReserve@after + tokenAllocated@after == tokenReserve@before)

  - reverts if pair already existed
  - succeeds otherwise

 function withdrawLiquidity()
  - increases msg.sender's LP     token balance by their LP token allocation[^specify]
  - increases msg.sender's launch token balance by their launch token allocation[^specify]
  - sets getUI[msg.sender].hasWithdrawn to true

  - reverts if getUI[msg.sender].hasWithdrawn
  - reverts if time is before end of timelock[^specify]
  - succeeds otherwise

 function emergencyWithdraw()
  - increases msg.sender's WAVAX balance by getUI[user].allocation
  - sets getUI[msg.sender].allocation to 0

  - reverts if LaunchEvent isn't stopped
  - succeeds otherwise

 function allowEmergencyWithdraw()
  - sets isStopped to true

  - reverts if msg.sender  is not owner
  - reverts if LaunchEvent is in PhaseThree
  - succeeds otherwise

 High level rules
 ================